ShivamBhosale/100DaysOfCode/index.md

 ## Day 71 - Mushroom Data Analysis and Prediction
 Performed some basic data analysis on a mushroom data set and applied ML algorithms - DT and RF to predict the class of the same.

+## Day 72 - KC_House Price Prediction
+Performed Data Analysis and price prediction using different ML algorithms on a house dataset.